ninaschulte/mortgage-calculator/README.md

 - [Simple Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.
 Other tools:
 - [Codeanywhere]([https://pypi.org/project/colorama/](https://dashboard.codeanywhere.com/)) was used to edit code.
-- [Git](https://git-scm.com/download/mac)Git was used to version control of the website.
 - [Github]([https://pypi.org/project/colorama/](https://github.com/))Github was used to host the code of the website
 - [Heroku]([[https://pypi.org/project/colorama/](https://dashboard.codeanywhere.com/)](https://devcenter.heroku.com/articles/getting-started-with-python#set-up))Heroku was used to deploy the project
 ## Bugs